twbs/blog/src/content/posts/2022/using-bootstrap-css-vars.md

 ![Custom tooltip](/assets/img/2022/05/docs-custom-tooltip.png)

-There are dozens of CSS variables in play not across our components.
+There are dozens of CSS variables in play across our components.
 All of them are referenced in a new section on the relevant docs page.
 For example, [here are our modal CSS variables](https://getbootstrap.com/docs/5.2/components/modal/#variables).
 This is in addition to all the Sass variables, mixins, loops, and maps used for each component.

 ## Utility variables

 Not every utility class uses CSS variables, but the ones that do gain a good amount of power and customization.
-[Background](https://getbootstrap.com/docs/5.2/utilities/background/), [border](https://getbootstrap.com/docs/5.2/utilities/borders/), and [color](https://getbootstrap.com/docs/5.2/utilities/colors/) utilities all have what we call "local CSS variables" to help supercharge their usefulness.
-And all of them use CSS variables to customize the alpha transparency value of `rgba()` colors.
+[Background](https://getbootstrap.com/docs/5.2/utilities/background/), [border](https://getbootstrap.com/docs/5.2/utilities/borders/), and [color](https://getbootstrap.com/docs/5.2/utilities/colors/) utilities all have what we call "local CSS variables" to improve their usefulness.
+Each of them uses CSS variables to customize the alpha transparency value of `rgba()` colors.

 Consider our [background color utilities](https://getbootstrap.com/docs/5.2/utilities/background/), `.bg-*`.
 By default each utility class has a local variable, `--bs-bg-opacity` with a default value of `1`.
 To change the background utility alpha value, you can override that value with your own styles, or some new `.bg-opacity-*` utilities.